andrewiggins/react-suspense-sandbox/src/suspense/README.md

   ): void;
   ```

   Schedules a timeout for the suspension as defined by the `Placeholder`.
+The timeout

-  TODO: Figure out how the timeout gets canceled
+  can be cancelled in `performWorkOnRoot`.

 - onTimeout